turbot/steampipe-plugin-config/docs/tables/json_key_value.md

 ```

 ### Query using comparison operators
+Explore specific segments of a JSON file, such as 'invoice.json', to identify key data points.
+This can be useful in scenarios where you want to examine certain parts of your data without going through the entire file.
 The usual comparison operators, like `<`, `>`, `<=`, and `>=` work with `ltree` columns.

 For instance, you can use the `<` operator to query all key paths that are before `items` alphabetically:

 ```sql
 select